sg-crest A Singapore Government Agency Website

 This option is not available if your case proceeds to a hearing.

-After attending the session with the CFS or social worker, you will have to appear before a duty judge where you will confirm the truth of the contents of your application.
+After attending the session with the CFS or social worker, you may be required to appear before a duty judge where you will confirm the truth of the contents of your application.
 Attendance before a judge can be in-person or by video conference.

 The judge may ask questions to clarify the information in your application.
 You will then have to swear or affirm that the contents of your application and your answers to the judge are true and correct.